-Booth reported to me that he sold James.com for $440,000 in Bitcoin.
+Booth reported to me that he sold James.com for $440,000.
 If the sale is verified by DNJournal, it will rank as the 10th largest domain sale of 2021 so far.

 James.com was acquired by Booth from the original owner for an undisclosed fee and was quickly developed into a personal website for James Booth.

 The name has now been acquired by another James — James William Awad, according to the site that’s already live at James.com, with Awad upgrading from James111.com to James.com.